mmsal512/tabdil/README.md

 ## About TABDIL

 **TABDIL** (تبديل - Arabic for "exchange") is a modern, responsive currency converter platform that enables users to convert between six key regional and international currencies with real-time exchange rates.
+Now featuring **AI-powered tools** for content generation and intelligent assistance.

 ### Supported Currencies